Custom Metric Examples

 PRECISIONfunction allows you to specify the exact columns used.
 In this example, a user may have a model with multiple predictions, each one sent in as a tag or feature.
 The PRECISION() function allows you to specify different columns to use for predictions or actuals, using the

 F1 score is a special case of F beta, where precision and recall are equally weighted.
-In some use cases, you may prefer to weight precision more than recall, or vice versa, based on business needs.
+In some use cases, you may prefer to weigh precision more than recall, or vice versa, based on business needs.
 The

 F_BETAfunction allows you to specify the